 Plant your vote

-We are so excited to announce the launch of Plant Your Vote.
+We are so excited to announce the return of Plant Your Vote.
 During this year’s SU Officer Elections, we will plant 1 tree for every 10 individual votes* placed.
 On top of this, we have chosen some of our favourite local conservation groups to support throughout the voting period.

 *1 person = Although 1 person can cast multiple votes, the person will only be counted once.
 In 2019/20 elections approx. 5900 individuals voted.
 The SU will donate up to 600 trees.